Graduate Certificate in Forensic Death Investigation

 - Crime laboratories

-- Medical examiner offices
+- Medical examiners’ offices

 - Law enforcement agencies

-- Criminal defense and prosecution attorneys
+- Criminal defense firms

 - Hospital and clinical chemistry laboratories